Create a role and assign labels

 IMPORTANT

-Before managing permissions for a role, you will first need to create a policy.
-For more on this, refer to Adobe Experience Platform documentation.
+Before managing permissions for a role, create a policy.
+For more information, refer to Adobe Experience Platform documentation.

-We now want to grant selected users access to the Nationality field, labeled C2.
-To do so, we need to create a new Role with a specific set of users and grant them the label C2 allowing them to use the Nationality details in a Journey.
+To grant selected users access to the Nationality field labeled C2, create a new Role with a specific set of users and grant them the label C2, allowing them to use the Nationality details in a Journey.

 1. From the Permissions product, select Role from the left pane menu and click Create role.
 Note that you can also add Label to built-in roles.